 RAF Lossiemouth is located north-east of Inverness in Scotland.
-It is one of the largest and busiest fast jet operating bases within the Royal Air Force, with both Typhoon and Tornado squadrons are based here.
+It is one of the largest and busiest fast jet operating bases within the Royal Air Force, with four Typhoon squadrons based here.

 RAF Lossiemouth Satellite View